Quality Enhancement Plan (QEP)

 The Academic Support Center is located on the east wing of the first floor of the Library.
 Learn more about the Academic Support Center here.

-Writing CenterAt the Bryan Writing Center, we believe that writers need readers.
+Writing StudioAt the Bryan Writing Studio, we believe that writers need readers.
 Why?
 Because writers write for readers.
 When you write, you participate in a conversation—a conversation between you and your reader.
 But unlike other kinds of conversations, your reader usually won’t have the opportunity to ask for more explanation, clarify meanings of words, or point out gaps in your logic.
 Talking through your writing with another person helps you identify potential questions about it so you can make it clearer and more convincing—before you present your finished work to your audience.

 More specifically, if you’re uncertain about how to begin, we can help you understand your assignment and brainstorm.
 If you have ideas but can’t get started, we can help you get some words on paper and make a plan.
 If you have a specific question about grammar or punctuation, we can help you find the answer.
 If you only want to talk through your ideas and test their logic or clarity, we’re excited about discussing them with you.
-Learn more about the Writing Center here.
+Learn more about the Writing Studio here.